isabella232/web-docs-tee/docs/technical/BSP_Build.md

 :::warning
 We are currently working on a new and even more efficient building process.

-These instructions will be superceded during milestone 2.
+These instructions will be superseded during milestone 2.
 :::

 These tests will concentrate on SD Card images, however, some of the boards support other alternatives such as eMMC or SATA drives.